 How to Claim Bodily Injury From an Accident

 Car accidents happen any day, anywhere, and sometimes even despite all precautions.
 Overall, they occur due to many circumstances.
 But, there’s one thing they all have in common: all accidents leave you with unexpected bills to pay!
 These expenses arise from car damage as well as bodily injury — Even a seemingly minor accident can lead to huge medical expenses.
 And while you can’t always prevent accidents, you can get help to make them less expensive and stressful.
-Essentially, basic car insurance covers medical bills and expenses resulting from an accident.
+Hence, all drivers in Saudi must carry third-party or comprehensive insurance.

 What to do after a car accident